 Deviations from the standard of birth injury occurs in two situations:

 - When a health care provider does something that a reasonably careful provider would not do in that situation.

 - When a health care provider fails to perform an action that a reasonably careful provider would perform.

-While doctors often undertake risky procedures in tough circumstances without any guarantee of success for their patients, a poor result alone is not sufficient evidence of medical malpractice.
+While doctors often undertake risky procedures in tough circumstances without any guarantee of success for their patients, a poor result alone is not sufficient evidence of medical malpractice lawsuit.

-However, if the results of a medical procedure are very unexpected, it can be evidence of malpractice and be solid grounds for a future medical malpractice claim.
+However, if the results of a medical procedure are very unexpected, it can be evidence of malpractice and be solid grounds for a future medical errors claim.

-A birth injury lawyer will review the medical records of the health care professionals present at the time of delivery who treated the mother and child and may order additional tests and exams in order to clarify the situation and evaluate the merits of a medical malpractice action.
+A birth injuries lawyer will review the medical care records of the health care professionals present at the time of delivery who treated the mother and child and may order additional tests and exams in order to clarify the situation and evaluate the merits of a medical malpractice action.

-If you suspect that your child, their mother, or a family member suffered from a birth injury and associated trauma from delivery, then you should seek the counsel of an experienced birth injury lawyer.
+If you suspect that your child, their mother, or a family member suffered birth injuries and associated trauma from delivery, then you should seek the counsel of an experienced birth injury lawyer.

-At Zayed Law Offices, our birth injury lawyers are highly qualified in birth injury law and to litigate birth injury cases and help you and your family through this difficult and challenging state in your lives.
+At Zayed Law Offices, our birth injury lawyers are highly qualified in birth injury law and birth injury litigation to help you and your family through this difficult and challenging state in your lives.